noisiver/lua-recruitafriend/README.md

 # Recruit-A-Friend
-This module adds five new in-game commands that allows players to recruit each other.
+This script adds five new in-game commands that allows players to recruit each other.

 While logged in, use **.recruit help** to get some information on how to use the feature.